rama270677/pvslib/README.md

 $ git clone http://github.com/nasa/pvslib nasalib
 ```

-The command above will put a copy of the library in the directory
+The command above will put a copy of the library in the directory `<pvsdir>/nasalib`.
-`<pvsdir>/nasalib`.

-This version of the NASA PVS Library includes [Hypatheon](http://shemesh.larc.nasa.gov/people/bld/hypatheon.html).
-Hypatheon is a database utility that provides a capability for indexing PVS theories and making them searchable via a GUI client.

 ### Major Recent Changes